What are your options if you have noisy neighbours?

 If the officers decide a noise is “excessive”, they can take immediate steps to stop it.

 If the council won’t resolve a problem, you can take it further yourself.
 Under the RMA anyone can apply to the Environment Court for an enforcement order to stop an activity which breaches the Act or is likely to adversely affect the environment.

 It costs $250 to apply for an enforcement order.
 But if you have to hire expert advisers and lawyers, costs can quickly mount up to thousands of dollars.
 If the problem affects a group of people, these costs can be shared.

 Further information on enforcement processes and options to help resolve your concerns are outlined in the Ministry for the Environment’s publications Enforcement and Resolving Resource Management Act Concerns which can be downloaded from the Ministry’s website.

-Dogs often bark when left alone, and owners are sometimes not even aware of the problem.
+Dogs often bark when left alone and owners are sometimes not even aware of the problem.

 The RMA does not cover barking dogs, but the Dog Control Act 1996 allows the council’s dog control officer to act.
 The officer can issue a notice to owners requiring them to quieten the dog.
 If the owners do not comply with the notice, the officer can remove the dog from the property.
-Failure to comply can also result in a heavy fine.
-We discuss this further in our Dog law section.
+Failure to comply can also result in a fine.
+We discuss this further in our Dog control section.

 If an alarm keeps sounding, contact the owner.
 If you can’t do this, phone your council.
 They can enter the property accompanied by the police to disable the alarm.